CommandersAct/react-tag-commander/README.md

 ## Development

-After forking you will need to run the following from a command line to get your environment setup:
+After forking, you will need to run the following from a command line to get your environment setup:

-1. ```yarn install```
+1. ```npm install```

-After install you have the following commands available to you from a command line:
+After install, you have the following commands available to you from a command line:

 1. ```gulp```